iguissouma/spring-graphql-apollo-angular/README.md

 ./mvnw spring-boot:run
 ```

-To run the client, cd into the `client` folder and run:
+To run the client, cd into the `frontend` folder and run:

 ```bash
 npm install && npm start